Continuing the Story: Novel Writing Master Class 2

-In this follow up to Novel Writing Master Class 1, we'll dive into dialogue, structure, theme and voice, and revision.
+In this follow up to Novel Writing Master Class 1, we'll dive into dialogue, structure, theme and voice, novel endings, and revision.

 In this course, you'll learn: